decidim-ice/decidim-module-decidim_awesome/docs/tweaks/ui-theming-navigation.md

 #### Admin description

 Enables rapid branding/UX tweaks without requiring frontend developer time or redeployment.
-Concerns: CSS can break layouts if poorly tested; invalid CSS logs warnings but doesn't crash site.
+Concerns: CSS can break layouts if poorly tested.
+Invalid CSS/Sass entered via the admin UI is blocked by server-side syntax validation, while invalid CSS provided via an initializer will be sent to the browser as written.
 Recommend maintaining a shared CSS style guide and testing across browsers before deploying site-wide.

 #### Technical area

-- **Enabling/Disabling:** Use a Hash/default snippets to keep it available; use `:disabled` to completely remove/hide from admins
+- **Enabling/Disabling:** Use a Hash of default snippets to keep it available; use `:disabled` to completely remove/hide from admins

 ```ruby
 # config/initializers/awesome_defaults.rb